 Errors: In the event that a function should fail, the first element of the result will be a positive number identifying the source of the error message.
-This number will either be 1 for errors originating in SQAPL or 4 for errors issued by an ODBC component2.
+This number will either be 1 for errors originating in SQAPL, 4 for errors issued by an ODBC component2 or 6 for errors from unknown sources.
 The second element will be one or more condition codes.
 The third element will contain a textual error message, and the fourth element provides a row index which is only relevant when multiple rows of input were involved (see SQA.X).
 See the Troubleshooting section and the appendix Errors and Warnings for further help on interpreting error return codes.